sun

 Sigiriya Rock Fortress

-When you finally reach the top, you’ll explore the ruins of King Kashyapa’s ancient palace and enjoy sweeping panoramic views across the lush countryside, clearly showing why this striking rock was chosen as a royal fortress.
+When you reach the top, you’ll explore the ruins of King Kashyapa’s old palace.
+You’ll also enjoy wide views of the lush countryside.
+People clearly chose this striking rock as a royal fortress for a reason.

 Pro tip: start early in the morning to avoid the heat and the crowds.
 The sunrise view from up there is something you'll remember forever.